Vintage Car Tyres

 Diameter of the Wheel (Rim Size) Measurements

-The oldest tradition of expressing tyre size gives the diameter of the tyre, followed by the height of the tyre section.
-For example, 33x5 describes a tyre with a diameter of 33 inches and a section height of 5 inches.
+The pre-war tradition of expressing tyre size gives the diameter of the tyre, followed by the height of the tyre section.
+For example, 33x5 describes a vintage tyre with a diameter of 33 inches and a section height of 5 inches.
 To calculate the rim size, double the section height and take it away from the overall diameter of the tyre.
 A 33x5 tyre fits a rim diameter of 23 inches.

 In the majority of post-1924 vintage tyre descriptions, the last number is the rim size.
 For example, 600x16 and 185R16 both describe tyres for a rim diameter of 16 inches.